An Overview of Arizona’s Child Pornography Laws

-Arizona law prohibits anyone from possessing, distributing or producing pornography that includes individuals under the age of 18.
+Arizona law prohibits anyone from possessing, distributing, or producing pornography that includes individuals under the age of 18.
 If a person distributes this type of material across state lines, that individual will likely be charged with a federal crime.
-Typically, those who are convicted of producing or possessing child pornography on their computers face many years or decades in prison.
-Those who are convicted of these and similar crimes will also likely need to register as sex offenders.

 Those who believe that a website is producing or distributing illegal content should contact local law enforcement.
 Local officials may then alert state or federal authorities to the potentially illegal conduct, and those authorities will then likely begin an investigation into an individual’s allegations.
 Individuals are also encouraged to contact the Federal Bureau of Investigation if they believe that a website is breaking child pornography laws.